-In the Collections of the Nova Scotia Historical Society (Halifus, 1941) for 1-991, there is equilibrially real Violand, with two maps, by Hon.
-L. G. Power, which all a shows how difficult it is for any per on who studies the vexed subject, to come to very definite conclusions.
-Mr. Power appears to be lieve, with Torficus, that the Vinland of the old Norsemen was either in Labrador or Newfoundland-'the probabilities being in favour of the mainland."
-This writer, however, throws no new light on the question, which peoples of the most learned scholar.
+In the Collections of the Nova Scotia Historical Society (Halifax, 1891) for 1889-91, there is a judicious paper on Vinland, with two maps, by Hon.
+L. G. Power, which also shows how difficult it is for any person who studies this vexed subject, to come to very definite conclusions.
+Mr. Power appears to believe, with Torfacus, that the Vinland of the old Norsemen was either in Labrador or Newfoundland-6 the probabilities being in favour of the mainland."
+This writer, however, throws no new light on the question, which perplexes the most learned scholars.

-Mr. Fiske, "Discovery of America," (Boston, 1891), vol. 1, has judicious remarks on the Pro-Columbian Voyages.
+Mr. Fiske, "Discovery of America," (Boston, 1892), vol. 1, has judicious remarks on the Pre-Columbian Voyages.

-Dr. Justin Winsor, and other eminent scholars whose names are mentioned below, only one "a too confident enthusiasm" and "ineantions linguistic inferences" (See "Nar. and Crit.
-11) t." i.
-9-) in Mr. Eben Her ford a supposed discovery at Watertown, Mass., of a Norse Norumbega "with its walled deel's and wharve plam, fillery, etc. But nevertheless Mr. Horsford continues to support his theory with the same "confident enthus asm," and not centent with publishing elaborate sketches of old maps, and illustrations of the alleged discoveries on the Charles, he has actually build at his own expense an antique stone tower at the month of Stony Brook (a tributary of the Charles in honour of the Norsemen and in defiance of his opponents.
-His principal work on the subject, in large folio, has for title: "The Defences of Norumbega and a Review of the Reconnaissances of Col. W. Higginson, Prof. H. W. Haynes, Dr. Justin Winsor, Dr. F. Parkman, and Rev. E. F. Slafter," (Boston and New York, 1891.)
-See also "Review of the Problem of the Northmen and the Site of Norumbega, by Professor Olson, Madi on University, [another doubter], and a Reply by E. N. Horsford," (Cambridge, 1891.)
+Dr. Justin Winsor, and other eminent scholars whose names are mentioned below, only see " a too confident enthusiasm " and "incautious linguistic inferences" (See "Nar. and Crit.
+Hist." i.
+98) in Mr. Eben Horsford's supposed discovery at Watertown, Mass., of a Norse Norumbega " with its walled docks and wharves, dam, fishery, etc." But nevertheless Mr. Horsford continues to support his theory with the same "confident enthusiasm," and not content with publishing elaborate sketches of old maps, and illustrations of the alleged discoveries on the Charles, he has actually built at his own expense an antique stone tower at the mouth of Stony Brook (a tributary of the Charles) in honour of the Norsemen and in defiance of his opponents.
+His principal work on the subject, in large folio, has for title : "The Defences of Norumbega and a Review of the Reconnaissances of Col. W. Higginson, Prof. H. W. Haynes, Dr. Justin Winsor, Dr. F. Parkman, and Rev. E. F. Slafter," (Boston and New York, 1891.)
+See also "Review of the Problem of the Northmen and the Site of Norumbega, by Professor Olson, Madison University, [another doubter], and a Reply by E. N. Horsford," (Cambridge, 1891.)
 See Fiske, 220, n.

-The Voyages of the Norsemen, Biarm and Leif.
+The Voyages of the Norsemen, Biarne and Leif.

 Dr. De Costa gives the following translation ("Pre-Columbian Discovery of America," etc., p.
-86) of Biarne's voyage from Codex Flatöiensis, given in "Antiquitates Americana," p.
+86) of Biarne's voyage from Codex Flatöiensis, given in "Antiquitates Americane," p.
 17:

 Heriulf was the son of Bard, Heriulf's son, who was a relation of Ingolf the Landnamsman.
 Ingolf gave Heriulf land between Vog and Reikianess.
-Heriulf dwelt first at Dropstock.
+Herinlf dwelt first at Dropstock.
 His wife was Thorgird, and their son was called Biarne.
 He was a promising young man.
-In his carliest youth he had a desire to go abroad, and he soon gathered property and reputation, and was by turns a year abroad and a year with his father.
+In his earliest youth he had a desire to go abroad, and he soon gathered property and reputation, and was by turns a year abroad and a year with his father.
 Biarne was soon in possession of a merchant ship of his own.
 The last winter (A. D. 985) while he was in Norway, Heriulf prepared to go to Greenland with Eric, and gave up his dwelling.
-There was a Christian man belonging to the Hebrides along with Heriulf, who composed the lay called the "Hafgerdingar Song," in which is this stave:
+There was a Christian man belonging to the Hebrides along with Heriulf, who composed the lay called the "Hafgerdingar Song," in which is this stare :

-"May be whose hand protects so well The simple monk in lonely cell, And o'er the world upholds the sky, His own blue hall, still stand me by."
+" May he whose band protects so well The simple monk in lonely cell, And o'er the world upholds the sky, His own blue hall, still stand me by."